 Make use of repellents such as chemical scent repellents, motion-activated sprinklers, and ultrasonic devices, among others.
 All of these can help turn your chicken coop into an undesirable area for foxes.

 If you are encountering ongoing problems with foxes on your property, contact your local council.

 With some appropriate pet care for your chickens, foxes will become just a problem of the past.
 Not so handy on the tools?
 Just hire a handyman to fox proof your chicken coop.
 They will have it done in no time at all.

-Find chicken coop installers, fastFind a chicken coops assembly expert
+Find chicken coop assembly experts, fastFind a chicken coop assembly expert

 FAQs on Building Chicken Coops

 Foxes have sharp teeth and powerful jaws that are strong enough to chew through thin chicken wire that has a thickness below 0.9mm.